Step by Step guide to Start a blog in Canada

 F) Send Emails and Newsletter

 Through your site you can capture the email address of visitors in exchange for a gift (a free e-book for example).
 Once you have the visitor’s address or email information through necessary consent, you can share your latest articles with this audience.
 However, be careful not to overexploit the email or the subscriber will unsubscribe.
-I recommend doing this from day one, you can get started with free CRM and Marketing by HubSpot or check out muy favorate list of email marketing software.
+Do check out our list of email marketing software.

 G) Incorporate Infographics and videos